-- Use physical/verbal aggression towards another student or member of staff - Bully another student - Refuse to follow instructions from a senior member of staff and/or modify their behaviour - In response to a serious breach or persistent breaches of the school's behavior policy - Act in a manner that endangers the health and safety of others or themselves - Supply or possess a banned substance - Carry an offensive weapon - · Persist in disrupting teachers teaching and pupils learning - Exclusions may also be appropriate in instances of theft and damage to property - Bring the name of the School into disrepute in the local community
+- Use physical/verbal aggression towards another student or member of staff - Bully another student - Refuse to follow instructions from a senior member of staff and/or modify their behaviour - In response to a serious breach or persistent breaches of the school's behaviour policy - Act in a manner that endangers the health and safety of others or themselves - Supply or possess a banned substance - Carry an offensive weapon - Persist in disrupting teachers teaching and pupils learning - Exclusions may also be appropriate in instances of theft and damage to property - Bring the name of the School into disrepute in the local community

-The SLT will determine if the Internal Exclusion Base will be appropriate, or a Step Out or Fixed Term Exclusion is more appropriate.
+The SLT will determine if the use of Damascus will be appropriate, or a Short Off-Site Direction or Fixed Term Exclusion is more appropriate.

 The exclusion of a student is a very serious matter.
 It is not a step which the school takes lightly and it is a consequence of a serious breach of school discipline.
 Each and every situation will be thoroughly investigated and judged in its own right.
-The full support of pupils and